pennane/jobel/README.md

 # Jobel

 This is a group project made for web development course 1 in Metropolia UAS.
+Done in 1 week.
 Jobel is a place where you can share your thoughts anonymously!

 ### Development preparation steps: